06393993/kenmyo-arch/README.md

 * Images will be indexed by ids.
 * `add` function will add an image to the Image Storage.
 This function can only be called by a Camera.
 The identity of the Camera will be stored in the HTTP header.
 It accepts a png image encoded by base64 string as the second parameter.
 The server will automatically calculate the rest properties of the `Image` interface.
 Once an image is added, the Image Storage will emit an event to notify the system that a new image is added.
 Only the Device Management can call this function.
 If the device that calls the function is not owned by any of the user, the call should be denied.
 How the camera should add an image will be included in the Camera section.

-S3, dynamodb and redis are all candidates for the permanent storage of Image Storage.

 ### Implementation

 The whole system consists of a storage system including an S3 bucket and a dynamodb table to store the image itself and some meta data, a lambda to publish events on an AWS SNS topic when uploading to notify other services that an image has been uploaded, and a lambda served as the front router.